echo-lab/assets/Writing/AcademicWriting.md

 ### rules for paper

-- In the introduction, you should give them a summarized version of the whole paper including motivation, goal, what we did (method), the result, and what we learned.
-Give them what they want and do not hide anything for later surprise.
+- In the introduction, you should give them a summarized version of the whole paper, including motivation, goal, what we did (method), the result, and what we learned.
+Give them what they want and do not hide anything fora  later surprise.
 People hate surprises.
 Make them know what's upcoming.
 Make the paper predictable.
 - One common mistake is to save something good for later.
 This is bad.
 Readers are not a captive audience who will be sitting on a desk until they finish reading.
 (Movie theater vs. Netflix) If they don't get it in the first few paragraphs, they will leave.
 A similar mistake is to try to surprise readers.
 Don't try to impress readers with surprise.
 Make your paper sound predictable so that they can expect what I am going to say.

 ### one way to write the abstract

-- One or two sentences to expalin the context and the significance of it.
+- One or two sentences to explain the context and the significance of it.
-- One or two sentences to expalin the problem that we are trying solve/study.
+- One or two sentences to explain the problem that we are trying to solve/study.
-- One or two sentences to expalin the goal of the study, which may involves what we did (e.g., The goal of the study is to study how we can use technologies to solve X)
+- One or two sentences to explain the goal of the study, which may involve what we did (e.g., The goal of the study is to study how we can use technologies to solve X)
-- One or two sentences to expalin what we did (method)
+- One or two sentences to explain what we did (method)
-- One or two sentences to expalin the (anticipated) result
+- One or two sentences to explain the (anticipated) result
 - (optional) One or two sentences to explain the implication/contribution of the work to the world.

 ### rules for subsection/section

-- the very first sentence of the subsection/section should describe what the section is about.
+- The very first sentence of the subsection/section should describe what the section is about.
-- if you stick to this principle, you should be able to write a draft of an abstract by collecting the first sentence of each section.
+- If you stick to this principle, you should be able to write a draft of an abstract by collecting the first sentence of each section.
 - Make as many subsections and sections as possible.
 The section title will be signposts that help them navigate.
 Imagine a highway that has lots of exits without any signs.
 - Avoid general section titles if possible (e.g., introduction, discussion, result, etc).
 Think of a sign that says "exit" vs. "exit: rest area" on a highway; which is more informative?

 ## Let them understand what I want to tell them by

-- reading the title (10 seconds version of your paper)
+- reading the title (5 seconds version of your paper)
-- reading the abstract (2 minute version of your paper)
+- reading the abstract (1-minute version of your paper)
-- reading the introduction (5 minute version of your paper)
+- reading the introduction (5-minute version of your paper)
-- reading the conclusion (3 minute version of your paper)

 # Do not make readers guess.

-## If you use pronoun, they have to guess
+## If you use a pronoun, they have to guess

 - Don't use "this" alone.
 They cannot see your index finger.

-## When you Comparative adjectives
+## When you use Comparative adjectives

 - If you use comparative adjectives (e.g., more, better, quicker), use "than" and specify what you compare with.

 ## Avoid ambiguous expression

-- one sentence should be interprested only in one way (e.g.,
+- one sentence should be interpreted only in one way (e.g.,

+## Use active voice

+- Using passive voice is a sneaky way to skip the subject ("by whom"), thereby making readers guess what the subject of a sentence is.

+-

 # Be inclusive.

 ## use gender-neutral terms if possible

 - layman --> layperson, for example.
-- using "they" as a singular pronoun is recommended. (instead of he or she)
+- Using "they" as a singular pronoun is recommended. (instead of he or she)

 # Make it easy to read.

-## Write it in a way you can understand when someone read it aloud.
+## Write it in a way you can understand when someone reads it aloud to you. (use TTS and see if you can understand).

 - (more to come)